 • raise allergen legal compliance amongst Food Business Operators

 • promote the importance of a positive food safety culture and the supply of safe food that consumers can trust

-Please note: All of the resource videos can be found on the CTSI YouTube channel including separate videos for the case studies in the nine different languages.
+Please note: All of the resource videos can be found on the CTSI YouTube channel including trailer videos and separate videos for the case studies in the thirteen different languages

 Under each language below you'll find social media resources that can be downloaded to share on your social channels to help raise awareness about food allergen labelling requirements.